 At Escomb Primary School keeping our children safe is paramount.
 We believe all children at our school have the right to feel safe and secure and know that they are part of a supportive family community.
 We all work together to create a happy healthy, safe and caring environment in which learning can take place with enjoyment.
-We all have the responsibility to make sure this happens.
+We all have the duty to make sure this happens (Article 19, UNCRC).

 We will ensure that: